ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.ecovacs-deebot/README.md

 * Die Generierung von Kartenbildern funktioniert mit der Deebot X1-Serie nicht richtig

 ## Haftungsausschluss
-Ich bin in keiner Weise mit ECOVACS verbunden.
+Ich bin in keiner Weise mit Ecovacs Robotics Co., Ltd. oder yeedi Technology Limited verbunden.

 ## Changelog

+### 1.4.13 (alpha)
+* Several improvements and optimizations for X1 series (e.g. for the cleaning station and mopping functions)

+### 1.4.12 (latest beta)
+* Bumped ecovacs-deebot.js to 0.9.2 (beta)
+* Spot area related functions for models with native "goToPosition" function (from the Video Manager):
+  * Implemented "goToCalculatedCenterPosition" function
+  * Implemented "silentApproach" cleaning
+* Some further improvements and optimizations

-### 1.4.11 (alpha)
+### 1.4.11 (latest stable)
 * Bumped ecovacs-deebot.js to 0.9.2 (alpha)
 * Added channel for the auto empty station (incl. dust bag full)
+* Added state for changing the scrubbing pattern (OZMO Pro)
+* Added option to save the used go to position values
+* Added function to also save the current deebot position as a "goToPosition"
-* Set last time dustbox removed when the dust bag has been emptied by the auto empty station
+* Automatically set the last time dustbox removed when the dust bag has been emptied by the auto empty station
 * Some further improvements and some fixes

-### 1.4.10 (latest beta)
+### 1.4.10
 * Bumped ecovacs-deebot.js to 0.9.1
 * Added channel with information about the last cleaned spot area
-* Implemented "mark for next spot area cleaning" function
+* Implemented "markForNextSpotAreaCleaning" function

 ### 1.4.9
 * Bumped ecovacs-deebot.js to 0.9.1-beta.3